What is Cognitive Behavioural Therapy (CBT)?

 - CBT is an individualised relational therapy.
 You and your therapist will always work together to try and find the best techniques that suit you.

 - CBT is a relatively structured therapy.
-Your therapist will be asking lots of questions to try and understand your own personal story.
-Such questions will lead you to think about how your past experiences might have affected you in the present.
+Your therapist will ask questions to try and understand your personal life experiences and beliefs.
+Thesequestions will lead you to think about how your past experiences might have affected you in the present.

-- CBT is an ‘active therapy’ which requires you to use the techniques you learn in the therapy session in your own daily life, allows you to keep the techniques fresh in your mind between sessions, and importantly, allowing you to practice the things you are learning in therapy.
+- CBT is an ‘active therapy’ which suggests that you to use the techniques you learn in the therapy session in your own daily life.
+This supports you to tackle challenging issues more easily.

 Where is Cognitive Behavioural Therapy Available?